Tyne and Wear Metro: Phase 3 – new fleet

 The third phase of Metro's All Change programme began in 2019, with the procurement of a new fleet of 46 (originally 42) units, designed by Swiss manufacturer, Stadler.
 Delivery of the new rolling stock began in February 2023, with the first unit entering service on 18 December 2024.
-The rest of the fleet will be slowly rolled out over 2025–2026, with one old train being removed each time a new one is added.
-The whole fleet is set to be replaced by sometime in 2026.
+The rest of the fleet were slowly rolled out over 2025–2026, with one old train being removed for each new train added to the network.
+The last unit of the original fleet was withdrawn from routine service on 26 June 2026.

 Maintenance and Renewals Skills Centre

 In July 2018, Nexus announced the beginning of work to construct the new Maintenance and Renewals Skills Centre, at Mile End Road in South Shields.
 Construction began in August 2018 and was opened in November 2020.
 The £8.4 million project saw the construction of a three-storey training centre, with classrooms, a mock control room, driver training simulator, covered tracks and inspection pits, and a mock Metro station, as well as a 70 m stretch of dual track, to be used to carry out infrastructure training, including track, points, signalling and overhead line.
 The site is also used to stable and maintain a small number of vehicles.